-Despite what the news reports say about testing – in DeKalb County it is taking too long to get test results.
 The DeKalb Health Department is screening calls and directing patients to test sites that are under-used.
 Their number is 404-294-3700 option 1.
 We do not yet have a tracking system in place to help us gauge where the hot spots may be or to catch cases early.

 If you feel bad please stay home, but remember you may be contagious without symptoms being present.
 Therefore wear a mask if you go out, and wash your hands frequently.

 I hope all DeKalb businesses will apply for all economic aid for which you or your employees may be eligible.
 Utilize our Decide DeKalb Economic Development Authority for advice and expertise.
 I call on them to create akelly loan program for those DeKalb businesses who did not receive a federal aid loan.